 Matt Harris has become an expert in search techniques, trends and nuances and is on the Board of Directors of Search Engine Marketing New England (SEMNE).
 We’ll apply this knowledge to create a customized plan based on your needs, including the framework, research, a tactical plan, and/or the ongoing legwork.
 We’ll incorporate best practices and our knowledge of the evolving technologies in the world of online marketing to streamline the process for you and help you generate more leads.

 Keywords, Title Tags, Meta Tags, Descriptions

 Once they get to your site, you can dazzle them with your content.
 But first they must get there.
 Attracting new and returning prospects to your page involves leveraging your content to have the most effective site and page architecture, titles, keywords, and tags.
 Use terminology your users use to search.
 Considerations should include whether your business is a service, a local brick & mortar shop, strictly online, B2B, or B2C, as there are different nuances for each.
 Make sure pages are named correctly in the title tag, meta description and URLs, and properly use headers, subheads, phrases and terms.

 Staying Effective as Search Engines Evolve

 SEO and SEM are complex and rapidly changing areas of online marketing.
-Major search engine algorithms evolve – Google Hummingbird, for example, represents a significant advance in search dynamics – and businesses must adapt their strategies accordingly.
+Major search engine algorithms evolve – Google Hummingbird, for example, represented a significant advance in search dynamics – and businesses had to adapt their strategies accordingly.
 Trends play a role too, from the impact of social media networks to using content marketing to get more inbound links.